aliyun/terraform-provider-alicloud/website/docs/r/ess_scaling_group.html.markdown

 * `spot_instance_pools` - (Optional, Available in v1.54.0+) The number of Spot pools to use to allocate your Spot capacity.
 The Spot pools is composed of instance types of lowest price.
 * `spot_instance_remedy` - (Optional, Available in v1.54.0+) Whether to replace spot instances with newly created spot/onDemand instance when receive a spot recycling message.
 * `group_deletion_protection` - (Optional, Available in v1.102.0+) Specifies whether the scaling group deletion protection is enabled. `true` or `false`, Default value: `false`.
-* `launch_template_id` - (Optional, Available in v1.141.0+) Instance launch template ID, used to specify the scaling group to obtain launch configuration information from the instance launch template.
+* `launch_template_id` - (Optional, Available in v1.141.0+) Instance launch template ID, scaling group obtains launch configuration from instance launch template, see [Launch Template](https://www.alibabacloud.com/help/doc-detail/73916.html).
+Creating scaling group from launch template enable group automatically.
+* `launch_template_version` - (Optional, Available in v1.159.0+) The version number of the launch template.
+Valid values are the version number, `Latest`, or `Default`, Default value: `Default`.

 -> **NOTE:** When detach loadbalancers, instances in group will be remove from loadbalancer's `Default Server Group`; On the contrary, When attach loadbalancers, instances in group will be added to loadbalancer's `Default Server Group`.